-In order for CHFA to evaluate the construction costs for proposed developments, the Architect must provide the following project data for construction cost on the construction drawings, which must be updated and re-submitted for each phase of the Technical Services Review Process.
+In order for CHFA to evaluate the construction costs for proposed developments, the Architect must provide the following project data for construction cost on the construction drawings, which must be updated and re-submitted if revisions are made.

 Unit Plan Data: The Developer and Architect/Engineering team shall provide and confirm Tabular Unit Data in Plans at 40% and 90/100% submittals at Application, and also at Board, and at Initial Closing if only to confirm.
 That data shall coordinate and conform to the unit numbers in the latest loan document and ConApp iterations.